armandsss/open-data-code/readme.txt

-OpenDataCode
+Open Data Code

-All about Open data initiatives around the web.
+All about Open data initiatives around the globe.